Misha999777/uwithme-bot/README.md

 Service that runs University With Me Bot.
 Uses [Spring Boot](http://projects.spring.io/spring-boot/).

-University With Me Bot is a system for everyone to acess data from the [University With Me](https://uwithme.education) via Telegram Bot.
+University With Me Bot is a system for everyone to access data from the [University With Me](https://uwithme.education) via Telegram Bot.

 ## Requirements